jorgejimenezQ/card-flick-react/README.md

 ## Usage

+To use Card Flick React:

+1. Import the CardFlick component from the package.
+2. Pass an array of cards to the CardFlick component.
+3. Define callback functions to handle the swiping effect.
-To use Card Flick React, you can import the CardFlick component from the package and use it in your React component as follows:
+4. Render the CardFlick component in your React component.

 ```jsx
 import React from 'react'